hashgraph/hedera-cli/README.md

 ### Overview

-The `script` command in the Hedera CLI tool allows users to load and execute previously recorded scripts.
+The `script` command in the Hedera CLI tool allows users to load and execute script blocks.
 This command is particularly useful for automating repetitive tasks or for quickly setting up specific states or environments that have been captured in a script.

 ```sh
 script load